-After the program, you’ll be qualified to sit for the National Board of Certification in Occupational Therapy (NBCOT) examination — an exam you’ll need to pass if you choose to obtain a license to practice occupational therapy in the U.S. Our first-time pass rate results for the DrOT program since 2018 is 98%.
+After the program, you’ll be qualified to sit for the National Board for Certification in Occupational Therapy (NBCOT) examination — an exam you’ll need to pass if you choose to obtain a license to practice occupational therapy in the U.S. Our first-time pass rate results for the DrOT program since 2018 is 98%.

 You can learn more about NBCOT program results across different institutions by visiting https://www.nbcot.org/Educators-Folder/SchoolPerformance.

-You’ll participate in clinical fieldwork experiences in a variety of healthcare settings beginning the first semester of your professional year.
+You’ll participate in clinical fieldwork experiences in a variety of health care settings beginning the first semester of your professional year.
 This includes two 12-week level II fieldworks, working with patients of all ages from infants to the elderly, and a 14-week doctoral experiential component.

-You’ll also get to work in simulation and clinical labs housed inside Glasser/Woodland Hall — from a pediatric sensory lab to a home care lab — giving you a taste of working in a professional healthcare setting.
+You’ll also get to work in simulation and clinical labs housed inside Glasser/Woodland Hall — from a pediatric sensory lab to a home care lab — giving you a taste of working in a professional health care setting.

 Our established curriculum allows you to take six OT intervention courses rather than the typical two or three offered by other OT programs.
 Courses are hands-on and cover:

 You’ll learn from and work with award-winning OT faculty who bring a wealth of knowledge from their own clinical practice and research spanning a variety of topics — from technology to social and occupational justice issues.